 Great Lakes Label LLC has thousands of label stock and materials to choose from.
 Each stock has its own unique look and feel.
-From challenging environments to chemical and water resistant, we have a specialized labeling solution that will fit your needs.
+From challenging environments to chemical and water-resistant, we have a specialized labeling solution that will fit your needs.
 You can count on our label experts to match the correct label material with your specific application.
-Below are example of some of our popular stocks.
+Below are examples of some of our popular stocks.

 White Gloss: As compared to semi-gloss, white gloss label stock has the highest level of shine.
 Gloss labels produce vibrant colors, unlike any other type of stock.
 It is also an inexpensive labeling material.
-However, if your product will viewed in a well lit area such as a supermarket, a gloss label will be harder to view due to the shine.
+However, if your product will be viewed in a well-lit area such as a supermarket, a gloss label will be harder to view due to the shine.

 Matte: Matte paper produces nice quality images, but not as vibrant as images would be on glossy paper.
 Matte paper will not be marred by fingerprints, or produce a glare.

 Light Weight Semi-Gloss: This semi-gloss is an all-temperature adhesive with a paper liner.
 Semi-gloss balances between inventive and professional.
 Semi-gloss does not produce colors as vibrantly as white gloss stock.
 That being said, it is ideal for a label that will be handled often as it is less resistant to smudging and dust.

 Thermal Transfer Matte White Film: This stock has a 40# liner and a permanent adhesive.
 This label application is used when resistance to water, oil, and chemicals is important.